dbox/radicle/readme.md

 For jump-starting new HTML projects.

 ### Todo
-- Decided on js_pipeline vs browserify
+- Decide on js_pipeline vs browserify

 ### Setup